apoorvagnihotri/big-little-net/README.md

 **18-21th March 2019** - Waiting for GPU access.

+**22th March 2019** - Correct the implementation by having upsampling at the end of the branches itself.

 ## Plan

-**22th March 2019** - Correct the implementation by having upsampling at the end of the branches itself.

-**xxth March 2019** - Try running on GPUs.
+**24th March 2019** - Try running on GPUs.
 Reproduce the results for `bL-ResNet50`.

 ## Requirements